Proquation/Toronto-Shelter-Analysis/README.md

 As predicted values remained within 3% of actual values for Rooms and 6.6% of actual values for Beds, this indicates a strong stability in the model and is consistent across time.

+### Further Insights
+Realizing that there are limited insights to be gained from forecasting occupancy rates of shelters that are usually near capacity, we turned our attention towards discovering other interesting behaviours in the data.
+We tried two main approaches:

+In `covid_EDA.Rmd`, we investigated potential **correlations between COVID data and shelter occupancy rates** from January 3rd, 2021 onwards.
+The cross covariance function (CCF) plot between weekly COVID death rates and shelter occupancy rates exhibits a negative correlation from lags 15 to 30, indicating potentially higher occupancy rates about 4-7 months after there's been a low death rate.
+We also see a positive cross-correlation from lags to 0 to -35, which could mean that higher occupancy rates precede higher death rates.

+We also performed **extreme value analysis** (see `extreme_value_analysis.Rmd`) in an attempt to better understand historical behaviour during the occasional periods when shelters were *not* near capacity.
+Room-based shelters exhibited a much larger range in occupancy rates, which we suspect is more indicative of discrepancies between reporting methods than actual trends in occupancy.
+The distributions of extreme values (ie. abnormally low weekly occupancy rates) for both types of shelters were very left skewed, resembling the distribution of the complete dataset.

 ## Challenges

-A major challenge we ran into is what's next?
-What more can we explore?
-Once we realize that we've discovered everything we could with the dataset and its occupancy rates, we needed to expand to incorporate other variables.
-However, we ran into some challenges with the limited amount of the same data types on open data portals.
+An early roadblock in this project was the lack of a unique identifier for shelters in the original dataset.
+Although the metadata was complete with descriptions for fields such as `ORGANIZATION_ID`, `SHELTER_ID`, `LOCATION_ID`, and `PROGRAM_ID`, we could not find authoritative definitions for what entities are considered a shelter rather than a program or organization.
+During the EDA stage, we gained a better understanding of each of these fields and generated our own unique identifier, `shelter_location_pair`.

+A major challenge we ran into later was finding more avenues of exploration after exhausting the time series modelling route.
+We wanted to incorporate other variables and try applying a variety of multivariate techniques, but we were limited by the availability of suitable data from open data portals.
+For instance, time series data is generally pretty scarce in the City of Toronto's Open Data Catalogue which is where we sourced our original dataset.
 Daily data about homelessness, other dwelling types, or even death was difficult to find as most of this type of data is recorded on a less frequent basis.
+We also considered incorporating non-time series data, such as by introducing demographic data or other categorical variables.
+However, it would not have made sense to use such data about the neighbourhoods surrounding each of our shelters, since this would likely not be reflective of these shelters' occupants.

-## Next steps
+## Next Steps

-We can look at capacity changes and see how many more shelters there are compared to past years.
-We can also look at other metrics related to shelter occupancy and/or homelessness such as expanding on our COVID EDA.
+This project focused on 10 specific shelters, but future exploration can examine Toronto's overall capacity changes and see how many more shelters there are compared to past years.
+We can also look at other metrics related to shelter occupancy and/or housing, such as by expanding on our COVID EDA.
+Geospatial analysis could also be conducted, and additional accuracy metrics to evaluate our models could be computed.

-One need that lawyers have is to know whether people are being evicted out of encampments if there aren't available slots in shelters.
-This could be crucial information to cross reference with the occupancy rates in shelters to see when and where people would need shelters.

-Accuracy metrics with our models such as RMSE would be helpful in accessing how useful EM is for example.

-Geospatial correlation could also be explored.
+We may also be interested in exploring Toronto's housing crisis from other angles.
+For instance, people can only be lawfully evicted from encampments if there is available shelter space.
+Advocacy groups and legal organizations may be interested in knowing whether this regulation is being respected, so finding a way to explore the relationship between occupancy rates and eviction rates could be a very impactful initiative to pursue.